Light bulb illuminated with brain, symbolising innovation through artificial intelligence.

 Weak AI: The Specialist

-Weak AI, also known as narrow AI, is designed to perform a clearly defined task—and do it really well.
-It's the reason your search engine delivers relevant results, voice assistants understand your commands, and streaming services know exactly what film you want to watch next.
+Weak AI, also known as narrow AI, is designed to perform a clearly defined task – and to do it really well.

 Some characteristics of weak AI:

-• It specialises in one task.
+• It specializes in one task.
 So a chatbot will never suddenly be able to drive a car.

 • Its intelligence is limited to patterns and data that have been fed to it through human training.